NPM

 Code

-Now, let's start with the steps to parse elements with Cheerio:
+Now, let's start with the steps to parse noscript elements with Cheerio:

 1. Import the necessary dependencies: